aidev9/tuts/dify-101/README.md

 - Studio > Create from blank > Chatbot (Quickly build an LLM-based chatbot with simple configuration.
 You can switch to Chatflow later)
   - App name: Medical Assistant
   - Description: Provide MDs fresh medical knowledge
   - Prompt: You are a helpful medical research assistant.
-Help Medical Doctors with fresh medical facts
+Help Medical Doctors with fresh medical facts.
+Research {{topic}} and help the doctor.
   - Chat: What are the home remedies for tonsillitis
   - Review the answer
   - Explore the Publish button: